lensesio/fast-data-dev/README.md

 Or enter the container to use the tools as you like:

     docker run --rm -it --net=host landoop/fast-data-dev bash

+### Note

+_Fast-data-dev_ isn't thoroughly tested on Mac OS X. Due to not being able to use `--net=host`, some components may have networking issues.
+We are interested in hearing about your experience.

 ## Advanced